project-origin/documentation/architecture.md

 The example application is open-source and both [the backend](https://github.com/project-origin/example-backend) and [the frontend](https://github.com/project-origin/example-frontend) can be found on GitHub.

 # <a id="account-service">Authorization</a>

+OAuth2 is used for authorization, this enables the users to be able to delegate access to their data to third party clients.

 TODO